 This report outlines several areas in which our region has significant work to do to affirmatively further fair housing.
 There are concrete steps that government officials and others can take that will have a positive impact on the state of fair housing in the region.
-To help accomplish this goal, Housing Research & Advocacy Center recommends the following:
+To help accomplish this goal, Fair Housing Center for Rights & Research recommends the following:

 - 1) Strengthen fair housing laws.
-Local housing laws should protect a broader class of individuals than are currently protected by federal and state law. - Prohibit discrimination based on age, gender identity, marital status, sexual orientation, and status as a victim of domestic violence. - Protect consumers based on source of income, to ensure that individuals who use housing subsidies (including "Housing Choice vouchers") are not discriminated against on that basis.
-Adding protection based on source of income is one step that local and regional governments can take to help ensure that economic segregation does not replace the racial discrimination that we currently suffer. - Adopt state and local visitability ordinances to expand the protection of fair housing laws for people with disabilities to enable them to visit other residents living in single-family homes. - Prohibit blanket bans on criminal backgrounds.
+Local housing laws should protect a broader class of individuals than are currently protected by federal and state law. - Prohibit discrimination based on age, gender identity, marital status, sexual orientation, and status as a victim of domestic violence. - Protect consumers based on source of income, to ensure that individuals who use housing subsidies (including "Housing Choice vouchers") are not discriminated against on that basis. - Adopt state and local visitability ordinances to expand the protection of fair housing laws for people with disabilities to enable them to visit other residents living in single-family homes. - Prohibit blanket bans on criminal backgrounds, which can have a disparate impact if a policy denies housing to anyone with a prior arrest or any kind of criminal conviction.
+Due to pervasive racial and ethnic disparities in the U.S. criminal justice system, restrictions to access to housing based on criminal history may disproportionately affect African Americans and Hispanics/Latinos 134